Isaiah Rodgers: Philadelphia Eagles

 On August 28, 2023, Rodgers was signed by the Philadelphia Eagles, but sat out the entire season due to his suspension.
 On April 23, 2024, Rodgers was reinstated by the NFL.

 In Weeks 9 and 13 in 2024, Rodgers started in place of an injured Darius Slay, recording eight tackles across two Eagles wins.
 On the opening drive of the Eagles' Week 12 matchup against the Los Angeles Rams, Rodgers forced a fumble on running back Kyren Williams that was recovered by teammate Nakobe Dean for a turnover.

 In a Divisional Playoff game against the Los Angeles Rams on January 19, 2025, with the Eagles clinging to a 16–15 lead in the 4th quarter, Rodgers recovered a fumble by Kyren Williams and returned it 40 yards to the Rams' 10-yard line, leading to a field goal that increased the Eagles lead to 19–15 in a game they eventually won 28–22.
 He had one pass defended in Super Bowl LIX, a 40–22 win over the Kansas City Chiefs.

 Minnesota Vikings

 On March 12, 2025, Rodgers signed with the Minnesota Vikings on a two-year, $15 million contract.

-In Week 3, in the first half of the Vikings' Week 3 matchup against the Cincinnati Bengals, Rodgers forced three turnovers while scoring two touchdowns as the Vikings won 48–10.
+On September 21, 2025, in the first half of the Vikings' Week 3 matchup against the Cincinnati Bengals, Rodgers forced three turnovers while scoring two touchdowns as the Vikings won 48–10.
 Rodgers became the first Vikings player to score multiple defensive touchdowns in a game in franchise history, and the first player in NFL history to have an interception returned for a touchdown, a fumble returned for a touchdown, and force two fumbles in one game.
 For this performance, he won NFC Defensive Player of the Week and became the first player to ever receive a perfect 99.9 game score by Pro Football Focus (PFF) since the site began grading player performances in 2006.

+On September 21, 2026, in a Week 2 9–3 victory against the arch-rival Chicago Bears, Rodgers blocked a pivotal fourth quarter field goal attempt as well as posting four tackles, a fumble recovery and a pass breakup, earning him NFC Special Teams Player of the Week.